About the PSP

-The FIA PSP builds on the foundations of the FÍA Support Committee which has extensive experience in assisting pilots with their problems.
+The FIA PSP is built on the solid foundation of the FÍA Support Committee which has extensive experience in assisting pilots with various issues which may arise.

-The PSP is established in accordance with current EASA regulation on pilot support programmes and its aim is to assist and support flight crew in recognising, coping with, and overcoming any problems which might negatively affect their ability to safely exercising the privileges of their licence.
+The PSP is established in accordance with current EASA regulation on pilot support programmes.
+The aim is to assist and support flight crew in recognising, coping with, and overcoming any problems which might negatively affect their ability to safely exercise the privileges of their licence.

 The PSP contains the following elements:

 Procedures including education of flight crew regarding self-awareness and facilitation of self-referral